skrapkam/samchang/src/projects/designer-onboarding/index.md

 ###Working remotely

 #One major constraint was working remotely as designer.
-The rest of my team, with the exception of one engineer, was located in Melbourne.
+The rest of my team, with the exception of one engineer, was located in Australia.
 The differences in location and time zone made collaboration difficult.
 Some ways I overcame this included over-communicating as much as possible, using [Loom recordings](https://loom.com) to substitute for meetings, and writing weekly team updates on everything design-related.

 ###Scope